bellevik/reneps/README.md

 # reneps
 Bash script for renaming multiple episodes of a show without hassle.
 Place in folder currently in your $PATH (ex. /usr/local/bin) to allow execution without './' and without needing to place the script in each folder where you want to rename episodes.
-Make sure you're not using this script while in a folder with important files as it will rename all files (that has a file extension) in that folder.

 ## Usage
 ```